Is Your Therapy Provider a Generalist or Specialist?

 - Contract with your competitors

 Competitive Generalists are an emerging group in the Long-Term Care profession that may be hard to identify at times.
-These therapy companies that take on all types of contracts that may actually compete with you in your marketplace.
+These are therapy companies that take on all types of contracts that actually compete with you in your marketplace.
 At times, they can monopolize communities by providing services in every healthcare facility at the same time.

 - Focus on a specific population and conditions within that demographic (depth)